Don’t Throw Away Your Citrus Rinds – Dry and Save Them For Recipes That Call for Zest

 For a point of reference, one medium-sized orange makes slightly less than one tablespoon of powdered zest.

 Chocolate and Zucchini did an excellent post on roasted lemon powder.
-She uses a slightly different method.
+It involves a slightly different method, and it’s worth reading about.